 Car Accident Claims Scotland Guide – How Much Compensation Can I Claim?
-2019 Update
+2021 Update

-Car and road traffic accidents can be caused by a very wide range of different circumstances and similarly, the injuries suffered can also be very varied.
+A wide range of different circumstances can cause car and road traffic accidents, and similarly, the injuries suffered can also be very varied.
 You could have hit another vehicle due to their negligence or been hit by another vehicle whilst stationary.

-Call us on 0800 073 8804 and start your compensation claim today.
+Call us on 0800 073 8804 and start your personal injury claim today.

 Select a section

-- A guide to car accident claims, Scotland
+- A guide to car accident claims Scotland

 - Top 5 causes of road traffic accidents, Scotland